Kunals0612/System-Design/README.md

 1. **Hardware Load Balancers:** Physical devices that provide high-performance traffic distribution (e.g., F5, Citrix).
 2. **Software Load Balancers:** Applications installed on servers (e.g., HAProxy, Nginx, Apache).
 3. **Cloud-based Load Balancers:** Managed services provided by cloud providers (e.g., AWS Elastic Load Balancer, Google Cloud Load Balancer).

+## Load Balancing Algorithms

+We need a load-balancing algorithm to decide which request should be redirected to which backend server.
+Different systems use different ways to select the servers from the load balancer.
+Companies use a variety of load-balancing algorithm techniques depending on the configuration.
+Load balancing algorithms can be broadly categorized into two types: **Static Load Balancing** and **Dynamic Load Balancing**.

+### 1. Static Load Balancing Algorithms
+Static load balancing involves predetermined assignment of tasks or resources without considering real-time variations in the system.
+This approach relies on a fixed allocation of workloads to servers or resources, and it doesn’t adapt to changes during runtime.

+**Types of Static Load Balancing Algorithms:**
+- **Round Robin:** Distributes requests sequentially across servers.
+- **Weighted Round-Robin:** Assigns requests to servers based on predefined weights.
+- **Source IP Hash:** Uses a hash of the client’s IP address to determine the server.

+### 2. Dynamic Load Balancing Algorithms
+Dynamic load balancing involves making real-time decisions regarding the distribution of incoming network traffic or computing burden among several servers or resources.
+This method adjusts to the system’s shifting circumstances, including changes in resource availability, network traffic, and server load.

+**Types of Dynamic Load Balancing Algorithms:**
+- **Least Connection Method:** Sends requests to the server with the fewest active connections.
+- **Least Response Time Method:** Routes requests to the server with the fastest response time.